SWAT Team Commander (Retired)

 How did it feel the day you retired?
 Great?
 Sad?
 A relief?
 Is stepping away from such an intense job emotionally draining?

-Asked by liza.dewitt almost 11 years ago
+Asked by liza.dewitt over 11 years ago

 I loved my job.
 It was so much a part of my life, 24 hours a day for over three decades, that leaving it was traumatic for me.
 Going from being "the man" who everyone calls in the middle of the night for guidance, direction, life-and-death decisions, responding code three to all manner of emergencies, going through doors with my men, adrenaline rushes, saving lives, etc, to the next day being completely out of the loop and sidelined, was very difficult for me.
 Other cops can't wait to retire and are very happy once they leave police work.
 In a way, I'm jealous of them.
 I would have done the job until they carted me off in a box.